jkergal/backup-scripts-for-win-and-osx/README.md

 If you want to double your saves on a cloud like Google drive or on you local machine, here are some scripts in .bat and .sh to be able to run backups of your dev projects easily on Windows or OSX.
 As you can see, there are several files that you can use for different OS and Shells.

-The steps explane below are for a NPM set up, but you can use it too with yarn, node etc.
+The steps explaned below are for a NPM set up, but you can use it too with yarn, node etc.

 ## First